 Potential clients often ask Aaron about his success rate, and this is a legitimate question.
 However, the answer is nuanced.
+To interpret the answer, it is important to first understand the factors which impact whether or not an application for funding is successful.
+Several of these key factors include:

 - Organizational track-record and experience of management team